iag-geo/Flask_starter/readme.md

 - serve a simple HTML page
 - reference JS and CSS from the HTML page

-Use this sample to get started in building a full-stack web application.
+Use this sample to get started in building a web application.